 The Company has three active plans, two Approved Enterprises under the Alternative Benefits Programs (Plans 3-4 and Plan 5) and one Benefited Enterprise (Plan 6), granting us a package of benefits, subject to compliance with applicable requirements.
 Under Plan 3-4 (benefit period starting 2003), the Company was entitled to an exemption from corporate income tax on undistributed profits for a period of two years following implementation of the plan and to a reduced tax rate of between 10% and 25% (depending on the level of foreign investment) for an additional thirteen years thereafter.
 Under Plan 5 (benefit period starting 2007), the Company was entitled to an exemption from corporate income tax on undistributed profits for a period of two years following implementation of such plan and to a reduced tax rate of 10% to 25% (depending on the level of foreign investment) for eight additional years thereafter.
 We filed a request for an additional five years of reduced tax rates for such plan.
 Approval is still pending.
 Under Plan 6 (benefit period starting 2010), the Company was entitled to an exemption from corporate income tax on undistributed profits for a period of two years and a reduced tax rate of 10% to 25% (depending on the level of foreign investment) for eight additional years thereafter.
+We filed a request for an additional five years of reduced tax rates for such plan.
+Approval is still pending.
+Under Plan 6 (benefit period starting 2010), the Company was entitled to an exemption from corporate income tax on undistributed profits for a period of two years and a reduced tax rate of 10% to 25% (depending on the level of foreign investment) for eight additional years and a reduced tax rate of 10% to 25% (depending on the level of foreign investment) for eight additional years and a reduced tax rate of 10% to 25% (depending on the level of foreign investment) for eight additional years and a reduced tax rate of 10% to 25% (depending on the level of foreign investment) for eight additional years thereafter.

 The entitlement to these benefits is conditional upon the Company fulfilling the requirements of the Investments Law, regulations published thereunder and the certificate of approval for the specific investments in the case of Approved Enterprises.
 In the event of failure to comply with these requirements, the benefits may be reduced or canceled and the Company may be required to refund the amount of the benefits it received, in whole or in part, including linkage and interest.
-As of March 31, 2015, Management believes that the Company complied with all of the aforementioned requirements.
+As of March 31, 2016, management believes that the Company complied with all of the aforementioned requirements.